-The Housing Department offers a variety of services to residents of public and affordable housing to improve resident self- sufficiency.
+The Housing Department's HSS program offers a variety of services to residents of public and affordable housing to improve resident self- sufficiency.
 These include employment and training programs, teen and youth programs, health and behavioral health services, educational programs, leadership, and Neighborhood Network Centers.

-To enhance service provision, the Housing Department partners with many agencies including the ARIZONA@WORK (formerly Phoenix Workforce Connection); City of Phoenix Human Services Department Head Start, Community Services and Senior Service; Valle del Sol, Friendly House, and

-College Depot.
-There are over 70 partners that belong to the Housing Coalition of Service Providers (CSP) established in 2002, and more are added as new agency partnerships are created or new services for residents are identified.
+To enhance service provision, the Housing Department partners with many agencies including but not limited to the ARIZONA@WORK; City of Phoenix Human Services Department Head Start, Community Services and Senior Services programs; Valle del Sol, Friendly House, and College Depot.
+There are over 100 partners that belong to the Housing Coalition of Service Providers (CSP) established in 2002, and more are added as new agency partnerships are developed or new services for residents are identified.
 During the 2010 Frank Luke Addition HOPE VI grant, an Early Childhood Advisory Team, a subcommittee of the CSP was created to address the health and educational needs of young children ages 0 to 5 and their parents.
+This group meets quarterly and was instrumental in the opening of the First Things First Aeroterra Family Resource Center.

 Due to the COVID pandemic, many services had been limited or moved to a virtual platform, in September 2022 all services were able to return to full capacity.
+The team is still working with agencies, many who moved to a virtual platform, to reinstate services at the two community centers.